Note: The following instructions apply only to updating firmware using local storage (SD card or USB drive).

 To alter the update behavior as described below, append all the text after the asterisk (*) to the name of the .bsfw or update file.
 For example, to apply the *_save.bsfw characteristic to an update file named “brightsignXD-4.4.82-update.bsfw”, rename it “brightsignXD-4.4.82-update_save.bsfw”.

 The update will only be applied if the firmware file is newer than the installed firmware on the unit.
 The file is not deleted after the update process is completed.
-If booting up in Safe Mode, the firmware update will always be applied because the firmware version of the player cannot be checked beforehand.
+If the player is booting up in Safe Mode, the firmware update will always be applied because the firmware version of the player cannot be checked beforehand.

 The update will only be applied if the version of the update file does not match the current firmware version of the player.
 The file is not deleted after the update process is completed.